 You can adjust your table saw for the height of the blade to get the cut that is desired.

 It is the perfect device for rough cutting larger pieces of wood into smaller, more manageable sizes.

 Just be sure to use a push stick or other device that keeps your hands away from the blade.

-Combined multifunction machines for woodworking
+Combined multifunction machines for the woodworking industry